 What is an odds boost?
 An odds boost is when you back a horse or place a wager on the nose, your odds, either by your own actions or automatically on a selected runner are increased.
 For instance Sportsbet.com.au give customers one boost per day, which increases the odds on a runner or team of your choice.
 Ladbrokes has its own version of the odds boost, while Neds.com.au and several others also have variations on increased odds.

 Up at half time promos: These generally come in the form of team sports, where if you make a win bet on a team and they lead at half time, but go on to lose you will have your initial stake refunded in real money.
-In 2019 Sportsbet is running a promotion of this kind on the AFL and NRL regular seasons.
+In 2021, almost all Australian bookmakers are running a promotion of this kind on the AFL and NRL regular seasons.

 New Zealand free bet offers